 PortSwigger are the makers of Burp Suite, which is a DAST tool.
 We think it's the best solution out there for many use cases - and it includes the world's most widely used vulnerability scanner.
 But is it right for you?

 Firstly, we should point out that no automated method can completely replace manual penetration testing.
 There are vulnerabilities that it takes a human to find.
 Consequently, cybersecurity compliance standards often include a requirement for both penetration testing and vulnerability scanning.

 An automated DAST scanner like Burp Suite can help you protect your online property whether you manage many apps, or just a few.
 It can do this from the development stage, right up into deployment and beyond.
-And if you're a penetration tester, you'll love how Burp Suite Professional's advanced manual tooling could help you achieve new heights.
+And if you're a penetration tester, you'll love how Burp Suite Pro's advanced manual tooling could help you achieve new heights.

 We use as a DAST scanner outside the CI/CD pipeline.
 I like the outsider point of view it provides.
 I also like the scalability that Enterprise Edition allows.
 Source: TechValidate survey of PortSwigger customers